Ground Rule Index:

 The Design & Analysis of Algorithms, Third edition, by Anany Levitin, Pearson/Addison Wesley, ISBN 9780132316811.
 Note, the second edition is mostly the same and may be used instead for almost everything.
 Second edition users, see the mapping between the two editions.

 We should cover some of all but chapters 10 and 12, with a few sections dropped or added, depending on the time at the end.
 Levitin has a distinctive format, that works well some of the time, and not others.
 I adjust the order in many places.
-See the list of topics, and the schedule so far, with reading and writing assignments.
+See the schedule, with reading and writing assignments.

-Piazza is a great new course-centered interaction site: social media for courses if you will.
+Piazza is a great course-centered interaction site: social media for courses if you will.
 Make sure you log in and give it your preferred email address.
-I will generally send announcements through Piazza, so I strongly sugesst you set up Piazza for frequent updates via email.
+I will generally send announcements through Piazza, so I strongly suggest that you set up Piazza for frequent updates via email.
 I may occasionally add important notes and override your email preferences, so you get notified immediately.

 Please let me know, in person or via a message to me in Piazza, when you need something from the course that I have not thought to include, or not included in sufficient detail for you, or not presented from a point of view that you can follow.
 We are in this together.
 For me to succeed, I need you to succeed.